 There are plenty of other reasons why you might want to use this new-fangled app format, so feel free to expand on this in the comments section.

-If you run Ubuntu 18.04 LTS or later you can install Flatpak on Ubuntu using the Ubuntu Software tool — though you can’t search for it by name.
+If you run Ubuntu 18.04 LTS (or later) you can install Flatpak straight from the Ubuntu Software tool — but you can’t search for it by name!

-A small prompt will appear asking you to OK the installation:
+A small prompt will appear asking you to OK the installation.
+Click ‘install’ to proceed:

 Click ‘Install’ and let it do its thing!

-New versions of Flatpak are released regularly but these updates are not pushed out to Ubuntu users automatically.
+New versions of Flatpak are released often but these updates don’t get pushed out to Ubuntu users automatically.

-So if you want to install the latest version of Flatpak on Ubuntu (and chances are you do) add the following official Flatpak PPA to your software sources.
-The PPA supports Ubuntu 16.04 LTS and above:
+If you want to install the latest version of Flatpak on Ubuntu (and chances are you do) then add the following official Flatpak PPA to your software sources.
+The PPA supports Ubuntu 16.04 LTS through 21.04 LTS only.

 sudo add-apt-repository ppa:alexlarsson/flatpak